abema/flagfit/README.md

 # flagfit
-A Flexible Flag client
+A Flexible Flag client for Android and Java

 This library consists of a core **flagfit** library and a **flagfit-flagtype** library.

 ## Flagfit core features
-A Flexible Flag client for Android and Java

 ### Introduction